PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

       CONFIG_SPIFI_READONLY - Define to support only read-only operations.
       CONFIG_SPIFI_LIBRARY - Don't use the LPC43xx ROM routines but, instead, use an external library implementation of the SPIFI interface.

+    In my experience, there were some missing function pointers in the LPC43xx SPIFI ROM routines and the SPIFI configuration could only be built with CONFIG_SPIFI_LIBRARY=y.
+The SPIFI library is proprietary and cannot be provided within NuttX open source repository; SPIFI library binaries can be found on the lpcware.com website.
+In this build sceneario, you must also provide the patch to the external SPIFI library be defining the make variable EXTRA_LIBS in the top-level Make.defs file.
+Good luck!